Adversarial Concept Distillation for One-Step Diffusion Personalization: Conclusions

 \section{Conclusions}

 In this paper, we introduced the novel task of one-step diffusion personalization (\ourproblem), a significant step toward bridging the gap between fast generative inference and concept-personalized image synthesis.
 We identified three major challenges that prevent conventional personalization methods from being directly applicable to one-step diffusion models.
-To overcome these limitations, we proposed a unified framework, \ourmethod, which jointly trains a multi-step teacher and a one-step student through an end-to-end distillation process and a bidirectional echoing stage.
-By leveraging a shared text encoder, end-to-end optimization, and student-guided echoing stage, \ourmethod enables effective adaptation to new visual concepts.
+To overcome these limitations, we proposed a unified framework, \ourmethod, to address them. \ourmethod integrates joint teacher–student training with distillation guided by alignment and adversarial supervision.
+We also introduce a collaborative learning stage that uses the outputs of the one-step student model to further enhance training.
+Through these components, \ourmethod enables effective adaptation to new visual concepts.
 Extensive experiments on the DreamBench benchmark confirm that \ourmethod consistently outperforms existing personalization approaches, setting a new foundation for rapid and reliable concept learning in diffusion-based generation.